How to create WooCommerce protected categories (by user role or password)

 Setting up WooCommerce Members Only

 Members Only is a really quick plugin to configure.
-Once you’ve installed and activated it, you can go to WooCommerce > Settings > Members Only to view the settings.
+Once you’ve installed and activated it, you can go to Members Only > Settings to view the settings.

 Members Only global settings

-If you’d like to create protected categories, you just need to update the ‘Restricted Content’ field to ‘Specified Categories’.
+• To create protected categories, update the ‘Restricted Content’ field to ‘Product Categories’

-In the example above, the ‘Members Only’ category will be restricted to any users who aren’t logged in.
+In the example above, the ‘Hoodies’ category will be restricted to any users who have the ‘Gold member’ user role.

 Which is better – protecting your categories by user role or by password?